opensearch-project/documentation-website/_field-types/mapping-parameters/copy-to.md

 ---
 layout: default
-title: Copy to
+title: copy_to
-Parent: Mapping parameters
+parent: Mapping parameters
-Grand_parent: Mapping and field types
+grand_parent: Mapping and field types
-nav_order: 15
+nav_order: 20
 has_children: false
 has_toc: false
 ---

-# Copy to
+# `copy-to`

 The `copy-to` parameter allows you to copy the values of multiple fields into a single field.
 This can be useful if you often search across multiple fields, as it allows you to search the group field instead.